prantiknoor/learning-web-automation/assignment-01/README.md

 ## Step 03: Use `curl` with `execa`

 This was new to me.
 First time to use `execa`.
 Running bash command in nodejs.
 Nice!!!

+## Step 04: Parse the file with `jsdom`

+I might not use `jsdom` earlier.
+Creating a query-able dom tree from html string, sheii!!